HEC Announces Scholarship Program For Students Of Gilgit-Baltistan - UrduPoint

 The scholarships are being offered for the academic year 2023-24 in all areas of study or disciplines under the project titled, "Undergraduate Scholarship Program for the Students of Gilgit-Baltistan in Top Pakistani Universities/Institutions (Batch-III)".

-The applicants who are already availing any other scholarship are not eligible to apply while the maximum age limit is 22 years as on closing date of application submission.
-The candidates will have to meet HEC and university criteria for admission in BS programs.
+The applicants who are already availing any other scholarship are not eligible to apply while the maximum age limit is 22 years as of closing date of application submission.
+The candidates will have to meet HEC and university criteria for admission to BS programs.

-About the scholarship program, the official revealed that the scholarship will cover tuition fee, hostel fee and other charges-maximum Rs.
+About the scholarship program, the official revealed that the scholarship will cover tuition fees, hostel fees and other charges-maximum Rs.

 The students already enrolled in any BS Program in public sector universities/institutions prior to the advertisement or announcement (maximum one academic year/session) may also apply.

-The application can be submitted online through: http://eportal.hec.gov.pk while application in hard form will not be entertained.
-The last date for submission of application in September 30.
+The application can be submitted online through: http://eportal.hec.gov.pk while applications in hard form will not be entertained.
+The last date for submission of the application in September 30.